TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/multi-zone/gke/helm-chart.md

 You must have a [multi-zonal](https://cloud.google.com/kubernetes-engine/docs/concepts/types-of-clusters#multi-zonal_clusters) or [regional](https://cloud.google.com/kubernetes-engine/docs/concepts/types-of-clusters#regional_clusters) GKE cluster that has Helm configured.
 If you have not installed the Helm client (`helm`), see [Installing Helm](https://helm.sh/docs/intro/install/).

-The YugabyteDB Helm Chart has been tested with the following software versions:
+The ZNbaseDB Helm Chart has been tested with the following software versions:

-- GKE running Kubernetes 1.14 (or later) with nodes such that a total of 12 CPU cores and 45 GB RAM can be allocated to YugabyteDB.
-This can be three nodes with 4 CPU core and 15 GB RAM allocated to YugabyteDB. `n1-standard-8` is the minimum instance type that meets these criteria.
+- GKE running Kubernetes 1.14 (or later) with nodes such that a total of 12 CPU cores and 45 GB RAM can be allocated to ZNbaseDB.
+This can be three nodes with 4 CPU core and 15 GB RAM allocated to ZNbaseDB. `n1-standard-8` is the minimum instance type that meets these criteria.
 - Helm 3.0 or later
-- YugabyteDB docker image (`yugabytedb/yugabyte`) 2.1.0 or later
+- ZNbaseDB docker image (`ZNbasedb/ZNbase`) 2.1.0 or later
 - For optimal performance, ensure you've set the appropriate [system limits using `ulimit`](../../../../manual-deployment/system-config/#ulimits) on each node in your Kubernetes cluster.

 The following steps show how to meet these prerequisites.